Pirates of the Caribbean: The Curse of the Black Pearl poster

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Will makes the active choice to steal the Interceptor with Jack and assembles a crew to pursue the Black Pearl into pirate-controlled waters, leaving civilization behind., moving from reaction to action.

 The Collapse moment at 107 minutes (75% through) represents the emotional nadir.
 Here, Jack walks the plank into the ocean, abandoned by both pirates and allies.
-This "death" moment represents the loss of his schemes and the failure of self-serving manipulation., illustrates the protagonist at their lowest point.
+This "death" moment represents the loss of his schemes and the failure of self-serving manipulation., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 114 minutes initiates the final act resolution at 80% of the runtime.
 Jack negotiates with Norrington and gains Elizabeth's support for his plan.
 He synthesizes pirate cunning with genuine heroism, committing to save Will and defeat Barbossa rather than just reclaim his ship., demonstrating the transformation achieved throughout the journey.